 Polypropylene is a synthetic

-Nylon is the more cost-effective option.
+Nylon is the more cost-effective option for your wall-to-wall carpet.
 A

 Polyester, also known as a less expensive option, is another kind of synthetic